davidhouchin/m7engine/README.md

 I will expand this later on, and try to clean up and automate the build process.

 The project requires SDL2, SDL2_Mixer, SDL2_Image, and SDL2_TTF.
-It should build as-is with cmake under Linux if you have the prerequisites installed.
+It should build as-is with cmake under Linux and OSX if you have the prerequisites installed.

 $ mkdir build && cd build
 $ cmake ..